marsbar-toolbox/marsbar/marsbar/doc/source/faq.rst

 design to match the new image locations.

 You can first check if this is the problem.
-Click on Design and choose Check image names in design.
+Click on Design and choose *Check image names in design*.
 You should see an error message in the matlab console window if the images are not where the design says they are.